 Why Are VPN Services illegal in Some Countries?

 VPN service became staples for many people when it comes to Internet security and anonymity.
 With the number of restrictions and geo-locking in the modern Internet, people are trying to find some workarounds, and VPNs are there to help.
-With some top VPN service providers like Cyberghost, torrenting, Netflix and other geo-restricted resources are within arm’s reach.
+With some top VPN service providers like vpn for iphone, Netflix and other geo-restricted resources are within arm’s reach.
 VPN is also a good solution to protect your online freedom that became questionable.
 The recent outcry towards the potential limitation of the Net Neutrality by the US government is a perfect demonstration of our point.

 The freedom of speech is one of the fundamental rights established by modern western societies.
 People want to know the truth, and many want to speak out when they feel necessary.
 Freedom, in general, is a very important aspect of the existence of any human being.
 It means that any attempt to somehow limit the liberty is a direct assault on individuals and the well-being of people in general.